sithmel/diogenes/README.md

 ```js
 registry.instance(config, options);
 ```
 The config argument will be passed to all services (calling the run method).
-Currently there are 2 options:
+The only option available is:
 * limit: limit the number of services executed in parallel (defaults to Infinity)
-* logger: a function that takes these arguments:
-  * name: the name of the service
-  * id: a random id that changes every time you call "run"
-  * ts: the timestamp for this event
-  * evt: the name of the event
-  * payload: an object with additional information about this event

-See the section above on how to log.

 remove
 ------